-For the 2018 Reporting Period, only the eCQM Version Specific Measure Identifier is required to uniquely identify the version of an eCQM.
+For the 2019 Reporting Period, only the eCQM Version Specific Measure Identifier is required to uniquely identify the version of an eCQM.
 The eCQM Version Specific Measure Identifier must be submitted in QRDA I.

 It is recommended that eCQM Version Numbers not be included in the QRDAs.
 This is due to a known data type mismatch issue between the HL7 QRDA and Health Quality Measure Format (HQMF) standards for the versionNumber attribute.
 The QRDA I standard is based on HL7 CDA R2, which is derived from the HL7 Reference Information Model (RIM) Version 2.07.
 In RIM 2.07, the versionNumber attribute is specified as INT data type.
-HQMF R2.1, however, is derived from HL7 RIM, Version 2.44, where versionNumber is specified as ST data type.
-The Version Numbers for eCQM Specifications for Eligible Hospitals May 2017 generated by the Measure Authoring Tool (MAT) are string values such as 6.1.000 and 7.1.000 instead of integers such as 6 or 7.
-If a version number such as 6.1.000 were submitted, the QRDA files will fail the CDA_SDTC.xsd schema validation and will be rejected by the receiving systems.
+HQMF R1 Normative, however, is derived from HL7 RIM, Version 2.44, where versionNumber is specified as ST data type.
+The Version Numbers for eCQM Specifications for Eligible Hospitals May 2018 generated by the Measure Authoring Tool (MAT) are string values such as instead of integers such as 7.
+If a version number such as were submitted, the QRDA files will fail the CDA_SDTC.xsd schema validation and will be rejected by the receiving systems.
 If the versionNumber attribute is supplied as an INT value, the file will not be rejected, but the value will be ignored.

 Templates Versioning and Validations